astropy/astropy/docs/uncertainty/index.rst

   >>> distrplus.pdf_var() # doctest: +FLOAT_CMP
   <Quantity [  0.945996,   5.392711,  29.989775, 425.713975] kpc2>

-It also operates as expected with other distributions  (But see below for a discussion of covariances)::
+It also operates as expected with other distributions (but see below for a discussion of covariances)::

   >>> another_distr = unc.Distribution((np.random.randn(1000,4)*[1000,.01 , 3000, 10] + [2000, 0, 0, 500]).T * u.pc)